 Paoli returned in 1790 and, with British backing, declared independence from France; Nelson lost his eye at the siege of Calvi and British forces captured a number of coastal towns.
 Independence was short-lived though; the British withdrew in 1796, Paoli departed to live in London and Napoléon (who was born in Ajaccio) moved in his army.
 Corsica has been a department of France ever since.

 Compared with mainland France, Corsica is very sparsely populated.
-None of the towns on the island is large; even the capital, Ajaccio, has a population of only 65,000.
+None of the towns on the island is large; even the capital of Corsica, Ajaccio, has a population of only 65,000.
 Corsican families retain close links to their land, which is the main reason why the island has escaped mass exploitation despite some recent building; many people will never sell their inheritance for development.

 Corsicans are proud of their heritage.
 France is referred to as "le continent," and attempts by outsiders to make a fast buck out of the island are resented.
 Nationalist sentiment is rooted in a deep personal love for Corsica and is expressed, at different levels, through the teaching of Corsican language (Corsu) in schools, or through daubing FLNC (Front de la Libération Nationale de la Corse) slogans on public signs and buildings.